 JOB OPENING: APPLICATIONS ACCEPTED UNTIL POSITION IS FILLED.
-Start Date is October 16, 2017 HOUSTON CAMPAIGN MANAGER (LEAD ORGANIZER) in Houston, TX

 Workers Defense Project (WDP) is seeking a full-time Campaign Manager in Houston, TX.

-The Houston Campaign Manager will coordinate worker-led campaigns in city and state legislative advocacy and voter engagement activities for WDP and WDAF as well as perform certain activities for Workers Defense Action Fund, WDP’s affiliated 501c4 organization.
+The Houston Campaign Manager will coordinate worker-led campaigns in city and state legislative advocacy and voter engagement activities for WDP as well as perform certain activities for Workers Defense Action Fund, WDP’s affiliated 501c4 organization.
 The Campaign Manager is responsible for managing the voter engagement strategy and engaging low-wage workers in organizing efforts to win better working conditions for construction workers.
-WDP’s policy priorities are to strengthen wage and safety protections for Texas workers, to promote economic development plans that are inclusive of WDP’s constituency, to protect the ability of WDP’s members to organize and advocate on the local, state, and national level, and to expand the labor and civil rights of low-wage workers and immigrant communities.
+WDP’s policy priorities are to strengthen wage and safety protections for Texas workers, to promote local economic policies that are inclusive of WDP’s constituency, to protect the ability of WDP’s members to organize and advocate on the local, state, and national level, and to expand the labor and civil rights of low-wage workers and immigrant communities.
 The campaign manager works to carry out the these activities by engaging WDP members in local campaigns that win concrete improvements in their communities and their lives.

 The campaign manager must be committed to WDP’s identity as a grassroots, membership-based organization, and will be required to collaborate actively with WDP staff and worker leaders to develop and execute campaign strategies that advance our mission and values.
 The campaign manager will supervise a team of organizers and support them to develop the leadership of worker members to execute strategic campaigns to build power for Texas workers.
 The campaign manager will develop strategic partnerships with our allies and with local policy-makers and build the capacity of members to become leaders in these efforts.
 This is a full time, salaried, and FLSA-exempt position.